 Awareness of environmental sensitivity should become part of the thinking behind your customer service interactions.
 For instance, perhaps a particular customer who purchased a large item from you that arrived in less than perfect shape would prefer a discount rather than having a pickup and rerun of an order because of his concern about the carbon impact of the return shipping.
 Or maybe the offer to throw in an additional, but not entirely needed, product as compensation for a delay will only grate rather than be appreciated.

-To hear me discuss more trends in customer experience, and how to serve millennial customers, be sure to join me and Joshua March, Conversocial's CEO on February 22nd, to learn the 5 Principles to Serving Millennial Customers.
+To hear me discuss more trends in customer experience, how to choose the perfect customer service platform, and how to serve millennial customers, be sure to join me and Joshua March, Conversocial's CEO on February 22nd, to learn the 5 Principles to Serving Millennial Customers.
 Save your seat for the webinar today!